krother/machine_learning/supervised/linear_regression/README.rst

 (and a few common traps).

 Download the **first data file** :download:`part1/linear01.csv` .
-Inspect the data using the follwing code:
+Inspect the data using the following code:

 .. code:: python3